 FCHO will report any safeguarding concerns raised about the conduct of colleagues to the Designated Safeguarding Lead and/or the Human Resources Department and act in accordance with the appropriate advice and guidance.
-FCHO will also refer to the Local Authority Designated Officer (LADO).
+FCHO will also make appropriate referrals to the Local Authority Designated Officer (LADO) in appropriate circumstances.

-2.9.5 Policy Concerns
+2.8.5 Policy Concerns